Olds College: Campus

 The campus is also home to the Botanic Gardens and Treatment Wetlands and two riding arenas.

 Curriculum and degrees

-Olds College of Agriculture & Technology offers 35 programs.
+Olds College of Agriculture & Technology offers 41 full-time programs.
 They are authorized by the Government of Alberta to grant certificates, diplomas, Bachelor of Applied Science Degrees and Apprenticeship designations.

 In Fall 2023, the new Bachelor of Digital Agriculture Degree will launch.
 This four-year program will immerse students in global challenges in agriculture exploring solutions using digital agriculture technologies and practices.

 Scholarships and bursaries

 Olds College offers over 475 scholarships, bursaries and awards annually, valued at over $555,000.

 The Government of Canada sponsors an Aboriginal Bursaries Search Tool that lists over 680 scholarships, bursaries, and other incentives offered by governments, universities, and industry to support Aboriginal post-secondary participation.
 Olds College scholarships for Aboriginal, First Nations and Métis students include: TransAlta Aboriginal Educational Awards.

-Research
+Smart Farm & Research

 The Olds College Centre for Innovation (OCCI) is the applied research division of Olds College.
 Olds College actively pursues involvement in applied research that advances innovation-based rural economic development in Alberta.